-The various economic departments of each emirate have fairly broad discretion to accept or reject any acquisitions of entities licensed by such departments.
+The various economic departments of each emirate have fairly broad discretion to accept or reject any acquisitions of entities licensed by these departments.
 Though national interest is not specified, a transaction may be rejected on this basis.
-There are, however, no regulatory rules or guidelines in this regard.
+However, there are no regulatory rules or guidelines in this regard.